François Louis, Prince of Conti: Banishment from court

+This led to Conti being banished from court to Chantilly where his uncle, the Grand Condé could keep a watchful eye over him.

+Military career

-In 1683, he assisted the Imperialists in Hungary, and while there, he wrote some letters in which he referred to King Louis XIV as le roi du théâtre; because of this, and because of an early engagement at the side of the Turks, in 1685, on his return to France, he was temporarily banished to Chantilly.
+In 1683, Conti assisted the Imperialists in Hungary, and while there, he wrote some letters in which he referred to King Louis XIV as le roi du théâtre; because of this, and because of an early engagement at the side of the Turks, in 1685, on his return to France, he was temporarily banished to Chantilly.

+Marriage

 Conti was the protégé of his uncle, Louis de Bourbon, le Grand Condé, whose granddaughter, Marie Thérèse de Bourbon (1666–1732), he married at the Palace of Versailles on 22 January 1688, before the assembled court.
-Together, they had seven children.
+Marie Thérése along with her sisters were called "dolls of the blood" (French: les poupées du sang) because of their small stature.